alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Records/Search.rst

 About
 -----

-  Return the result of record search
+  Return the result of record search.

+  This route is deprecated since version 1.3 in favor of :doc:`search <../Search>`.

   .. code-block:: bash